solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    2. Otherwise stop traversing the tree and use last picked block.

-After deciding heaviest block, gossip `HeaviestFork(X.slot, X.hash, committed_stake_percent)` out, where X is the latest picked block.
-We also gossip stake of received `HeaviestFork` messages so that we can proceed to next step when enough validators are ready.
+After deciding heaviest block, gossip `RestartHeaviestFork(X.slot, X.hash, committed_stake_percent)` out, where X is the latest picked block.
+We also gossip stake of received `RestartHeaviestFork` messages so that we can proceed to next step when enough validators are ready.

 ### 4. Exit `silent repair phase`: Restart if everything okay, halt otherwise

-All validators in restart keep counting the number of `HeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`.
-Once a validator counts that `RESTART_STAKE_THRESHOLD` of the validators send out `HeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`, it starts the following checks:
+All validators in restart keep counting the number of `RestartHeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`.
+Once a validator counts that `RESTART_STAKE_THRESHOLD` of the validators send out `RestartHeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`, it starts the following checks:

-* Whether all `HeaviestFork` have the same slot and same bank Hash.
+* Whether all `RestartHeaviestFork` have the same slot and same bank Hash.
 Because validators are only sending slots instead of bank hashes in `LastVotedForkSlots`, it's possible that a duplicate block can make the cluster unable to reach consensus.
 So bank hash needs to be checked as well.